Closed-form Expression for the Power Profile in Wideband Systems with Inter-channel Stimulated Raman Scattering: Introduction

 In addition, we provide an analytical solution to the inverse problem and demonstrate its use for pre-compensation of \gls*{isrs}-induced tilt, frequency-dependent losses, and band-dependent \gls*{ase} noise power.
 This is achieved by estimating the pre-emphasis profile that yields a desired \gls*{osnr} output spectrum through a simple iterative approach.
-Several works have already proposed pre-emphasis estimation methodologies~\cite{roberts2017channel,buglia2022impact,lasagni2023generalized,vasylchenkova2023launch,buglia2024throughput,jarmolovivcius2024optimising,yang2025122}.
-In~\cite{lasagni2023generalized}, a closed-form expression is used to compensate for the \gls*{isrs}-induced tilt in the presence of \gls*{nli} for throughput maximization, but it does not address pre-compensation for channel-dependent losses.
-In~\cite{roberts2017channel,jarmolovivcius2024optimising}, iterative numerical methods are employed to minimize cost functions in order to achieve, respectively, a desired \gls*{snr} profile or throughput maximization under \gls*{isrs} and \gls*{nli}.
-These approaches rely either on closed-form solutions assuming constant attenuation or on numerical solutions of the power evolution equations.
-The methods proposed in~\cite{buglia2022impact,vasylchenkova2023launch,buglia2024throughput,yang2025122} also incorporate distributed Raman amplification and use iterative techniques for throughput optimization.
-In contrast, the solution presented in this work specifically targets a desired \gls*{osnr} profile, rather than a \gls*{snr} profile, as nonlinearities are not considered in our analysis.
-The modeling of \gls*{nli} noise in the presence of \gls*{isrs} requires deeper consideration and is the subject of ongoing discussion within the literature~\cite{semrau2018gaussian,lasagni2023generalized}.
+The solution presented in this work specifically targets a desired \gls*{osnr} profile, rather than a \gls*{snr} profile, as nonlinearities are not considered in our analysis, limiting its accuracy, but significantly reducing computational complexity.
+The works in~\cite{roberts2017channel,jarmolovivcius2024optimising,jiang2024optimization,buglia2022impact,vasylchenkova2023launch,buglia2024throughput,yang2025122,jiang2025signal} optimize \gls*{snr} profiles using broad optimization methods, where the reduction in complexity lies on employing fast and accurate \gls*{gn} models for \gls*{nli} estimation.
+Even when executable in real time, such broad optimization algorithms remain computationally demanding.
+Simplifications can be achieved by focusing on \gls*{osnr}-limited transmission scenarios.
+Furthermore, several studies on optimal pre-emphasis estimation for wideband transmission have shown that \gls*{ase} noise is the dominant impairment~\cite{jiang2024optimization,buglia2022impact}, indicating that \gls*{osnr} often provides a tight upper bound to the actual \gls*{snr}.
+Therefore, the solution presented here can be used in combination with more sophisticated methods to narrow the search space of optimization algorithms, providing a rough estimate of the optimal profile that can further be fine tuned.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:fundamental}, we review the fundamental equations describing \gls*{isrs} in the presence of frequency-dependent loss.
 Section~\ref{sec:closedform} presents the derivation of our closed-form expression for the transmitted signal powers as a function of propagation distance.
 In Section~\ref{sec:multispan}, we extend the solution to multi-span links.
 Section~\ref{sec:preemph} provides modified formulas to estimate a pre-emphasis profile that achieves a desired output \gls*{osnr} spectrum using the closed-form expressions.
 Section~\ref{sec:conclusion} is devoted to the conclusions.